-In this Christmas Special Podcast we hear from Dr Duff Watkins, Steve Schmidt – Vice Chairman Public Affairs at Edelman, Former U.S. Ambassador to Australia Jeffrey Bleich, Matt Bai – National Political Columnist at Yahoo!
+In this special podcast of our highlights of 2016, we hear from Dr Duff Watkins, Steve Schmidt – Vice Chairman Public Affairs at Edelman, Former U.S. Ambassador to Australia Jeffrey Bleich, Matt Bai – National Political Columnist at Yahoo!
 News, Governor of Nevada, Brian Sandoval and Governor of Virginia, Terry McAuliffe.

 An update on the 2016 Election, sourced from the Asia Pacific Council of American Chambers of Commerce (APCAC’s) Washington DC-based lobbyists at BGR.

 After long primary campaigns, the matchup for the White House is in place: Donald Trump vs. Hillary Clinton.
 Continue reading

 On the eve of the American Civil War, Abraham Lincoln made the now famous remark, “A house divided against itself cannot stand.”
 Continue reading